cfengine/documentation/guide/latest-release/policy-framework-updates.markdown

 "inventory" or "report" using the new `metatags_include` and `metatags_exclude` attributes.

-The following attributes have been deprecated in 3.6.0, please tag the variables and classes you would like to report on appropriately.
+The following attributes have been deprecated in 3.6.0.
+Please tag the variables and classes you would like to report on appropriately.
 If you have any questions please contact support.

 * `classes_include`
 * `classes_exclude`
 * `variables_include`